In a world where people change jobs every few years…

 Let’s be real.

-This kind of story is almost extinct in the U.S.
+This kind of story is almost extinct in the modern job market.

 - Better pay